Likelihood Analysis of Supersymmetric SU(5) GUTs: Implementations of Constraints and Analysis Procedure

 \subsection{Electroweak and Flavour Constraints}

 We treat as Gaussian constraints all electroweak precision observables, all $B$-physics and $K$-physics observables except for \bsdmm.
-The $\chi^2$ contribution from \bsdmm, combined here in the quantity $R_{\mu\mu}$~\cite{mc9}, is calculated using a combination of the CMS~\cite{CMSBsmm} and LHCb~\cite{LHCbBsmm} results described in~\cite{CMSLHCbBsmm} with the more recent result from ATLAS~\cite{ATLASBsmm}.
-The corresponding $\chi^2$ contribution is labelled as ``2D likelihood'' in Table~\ref{tab:constraints}.
+The $\chi^2$ contribution from \bsdmm, combined here in the quantity $R_{\mu\mu}$~\cite{mc9}, is calculated using a combination of the CMS~\cite{CMSBsmm} and LHCb~\cite{LHCbBsmm} results described in~\cite{CMSLHCbBsmm} with the more recent result from ATLAS~\cite{ATLASBsmm}. {We extract the corresponding $\chi^2$ contribution in Table~\ref{tab:constraints} by applying to the 2-dimensional likelihood provided by the combination of these experiments the minimal flavour violation (MFV) assumption that applies in the SU(5) model}.
 We calculate the elements of the CKM matrix using only experimental observables that are not included in our set of flavour constraints.

 We have updated our implementations of all the flavour constraints, and now use the current world average value of $\mt$~\cite{WAmt}.
 These and all other constraints whose implementations have been changed are indicated by arrows and boldface in Table~\ref{tab:constraints}.